OSGP/Documentation/Userguide/Installation/4-testOSGP.md

 ![alt text](./installation-script-screenshots/88-3.png)

 ### First SOAP Requests to Add a Device to OSGP
-Before we can send our first request, we have to add the test-org.pfx as SSL Keystore: Go to the properties interface for the request (bottom left of the screen, after selecting 'Request 1' under UpdateKey in the 'admin' project'), and choose `test-org.pfx` from the drop-down box.
+Before sending the request, the test-org.pfx should be added as SSL Keystore: Go to the properties interface for the request (bottom left of the screen, after selecting 'Request 1' under UpdateKey in the 'admin' project'), and choose `test-org.pfx` from the drop-down box.
 ###Note
 - This has to be done for each request!